bballdave025/fhtw-paper-code-prep/dataset_preparation_examples/steps_rename_utrecht.md

 # Illustrating my usual regex usage<br/>(`sed`, `grep`, ...)<br/>as well as my `awk` usage in this <br/>ML CV Manuscript Reuse project

+## There's also some nice usage of `find` and some good file handling.

 The specific usage examples will be colored &ndash; for which I need to use MathJax (LaTeX) and thus won't have a <code>code</code> font.
 (Solutions people had tried, such as `<code style="color:red">whatever code</code>` hadn't worked.)